Site-to-Site VPN Overview

 - ipsec connection

-- After creating the CPE object and DRG, you connect them by creating an IPSec connection, which you can think of as a parent object that represents the overall IPSec VPN.
+- After creating the CPE object and DRG, you connect them by creating an IPSec connection, which you can think of as a parent object that represents the Site-to-Site VPN.
 The IPSec connection has its own OCID .
 When you create this component, you configure the type of routing to use for each tunnel, and you provide any related routing information.

 - An IPSec tunnel is used to encrypt traffic between secure IPSec endpoints.
 Oracle creates two tunnels in each IPSec connection for redundancy.
 Each tunnel has its own OCID .
 Oracle recommends that you configure your CPE device to support both tunnels in case one fails or Oracle takes one offline for maintenance.
 Each tunnel has configuration information that your network engineer needs when configuring your CPE device.
 This information includes an IP address and shared secret, as well as ISAKMP and IPSec parameters.
 You can use the CPE Configuration Helper to gather the information that the network engineer needs.
 For more information, see Supported IPSec Parameters and Verified CPE Devices.